Mary Willis Walker

-Mary Willis Walker (born May 24, 1942, Fox Point, Wisconsin) is an American crime fiction author.
+Mary Willis Walker (May 24, 1942 – November 4, 2023) was an American crime fiction author.

 Life

 Walker graduated from Duke University in English and took up high school teaching.
 She married in 1967 to Lee Walker who became president of Dell Computers, living in New York and Virginia before moving to Austin, Texas.
-They have two daughters, Amanda and Susannah.
+They had two daughters, Amanda and Susannah.
 The couple divorced when she was 51.
-She returned to her maiden name of Mary Willis, but continued to published as Mary Willis Walker, which, she wrote in an article for the New York Times Magazine, she now considers a pen name.
-She continues to live in Austin.
+She returned to her maiden name of Mary Willis, but continued to published as Mary Willis Walker, which, she wrote in an article for the New York Times Magazine, she considered a pen name.
+She continued to live in Austin.